sigstore/.github/SECURITY.md

 #### Joining

 The SRC should ideally consist of 3-5 members.
 New potential members to the SRC can express their interest to the SRC members.
-These individuals can be nominated by SRC members or sigstore maintainers to the current SRC members.
-Membership if possible should be vendor diverse (no more than 2:1 ratio of representation from any single vendor)
+These individuals can be nominated by SRC members or Sigstore maintainers to the current SRC members.
+Membership if possible should be vendor diverse (no more than 2:1 ratio of representation from any single vendor).

 If representation changes due to employment change, then SRC members are encouraged to grow the team or replace themselves through mentoring new members.